 - Know how to use snorkel gear before the trip (tour guides can explain and help, but it’s better to have practised it in a pool before!).

 - Know how to duck dive/free dive to go underwater and play with the sea lions (if you’re comfortable, they provided weight belts to help going down).

 Other things to do near Baird Bay before/after swimming with sea lions and dolphins

 On our way out of Baird Bay, we stopped at Murphy’s Haystacks to have a look at these funny rocks.
 The colour contrast between the pink granite boulders, the green field and the blue sky is beautiful and very photogenic.
 Granite boulders aren’t rare in Australia, but it was a nice addition to our trip/

 We ended the day in Wudinna watching the sunset from the Polda Rock.
 We were ready to kick off our third day in the Gawler Ranges National Park – only 40km away.

 Where is Baird Bay?

-Baird Bay is a tiny and remote village at the South of Streaky Bay at the North-East of the Eyre Peninsula in South Australia.
+Baird Bay is a tiny and remote village in the South of Streaky Bay in the North-East of the Eyre Peninsula in South Australia.
 It takes over 8 hours to drive there from Adelaide.
 There are flights from Adelaide to Port Lincoln.
 The drive from Port Lincoln to Baird Bay takes around 4 hours.